 - London: Kingston & Wandsworth; London West; North East Thames; North London; North West London; South East London; South London

 - Herts to Northants: Hertford & Hitchin; Luton & Leighton; Northamptonshire;

 - West Midlands plus North West England (Southern): Central England; Staffordshire; Worcestershire & Shropshire AM; co-working Hardshaw & Mann; Manchester and Warrington; Wirral & Chester and East Cheshire with the LDW in the North West.

 For more information about local development work, e-mail us: firstname.lastname@example.org.
 Please tell us where you are, so we can put you in touch with the right person.

-What does a local development worker do?
+What does a Local or Youth Development Worker do?

-Local development workers offer support to Quaker communities in many ways including:
+Local Development Workers offer support to Quaker communities in many ways including:

 - listening, encouraging and reassuring

 - signposting to other BYM and Woodbrooke services